 1. Choose a Broker

 There are a lot of good and trusted brokers who are set up to make buying Disney shares as easy as possible.
 As the process of buying has been so streamlined, they offer a fairly generic approach, but some brokers focus on prioritising one part of the trading experience.

 This list of good brokers is a short list of firms that are established in the market and licensed by well-regarded financial regulators.

 The process of registering for an account is done online and can even be completed from mobile phone handsets.
 Regulated brokers are required to ask a series of questions to build a profile of their clients.
 Going through the ‘Know Your Client’ questions doesn’t take long and can be useful as some of the questions are on subjects such as ‘what are your investment goals’.

-Stop Loss and Take Profit orders are instructions built into your trades that automatically close out positions if price reaches a certain level.
-Stop losses are a risk management tool that ensure you cut a position that goes against you.
-Take Profits lock in gains if price reaches your target price.
+Stop Loss and Take Profit orders are instructions built into your trades that automatically close out positions if the price reaches a certain level.
+Stop losses are a risk management tool that ensures you cut a position that goes against you.
+Take Profits lock in gains if the price reaches your target price.

 Clicking or tapping a screen is all it takes to buy Disney shares.
-There are two final checks to make — one comes before you click ‘buy’ and one afterwards.
+There are two final checks to make — one comes before you click ‘buy’ and one afterward.